-- My way – I’m not a fan of mushy food, so I like my quinoa bowl served pilaf-style.
+- My way – I’m not a fan of mushy food, so I serve my quinoa breakfast bowl pilaf-style.
 This way, you cook the quinoa as you would for most other recipes, without too much liquid.
-It stays fluffy, and it can be served warm off the stove or at room temperature if you make it in advance.
+It stays fluffy, and you can enjoy it warm off the stove or at room temperature if you make it in advance.

-- Jack’s way – Jack likes this quinoa breakfast bowl served porridge-style.
+- Jack’s way – Jack likes to eat a porridge-style quinoa breakfast bowl.
 This way, it’s best served hot with plenty of almond milk to soak into the quinoa.